paypal/gorealis/docs/Getting_Started.md

 Download and run the msi installer from https://golang.org/dl/

 ## Installing Docker Compose
+To show Aurora's new multi executor feature, we need to use at least one custom executor.
+In this case we will be using the [docker-compose-executor](https://github.com/mesos/docker-compose-executor).

 In order to run the docker-compose executor, each agent must have docker-compose installed on it.

 This can be done using pip:
 ```